 The front part of the Santa Cruz botanical gardens are well-maintained grounds.
 Here, there are wooden boardwalks, beautiful cactus gardens, a greenhouse, small ponds and lakes with caimans, grilling and picnic areas, and more.
 There were families setting up for picnics and couples taking naps on blankets in the lush grass.

 We wandered even further into the grounds until there were no other people in sight.
-As we walked down a path surrounded by tall grass, monkeys crossed ahead of us by leaping with great precision from one flimsy tree branch to another.
+As we walked down a path surrounded by tall grass, monkeys crossed ahead of us, leaping with great precision from one flimsy tree branch to another.
 Large groups of butterflies fluttered together to access the last puddles of water that were rapidly drying in the sun.

-After walking through tall grass, the jungle began to thicken again.
+The jungle began to thicken again.
 There were various paths through the trees, and we honestly weren’t sure where to go.
 Some of them ended up being very muddy or blocked by fallen trees, which forced us to backtrack a bit.

+With only the vague map posted at the entrance (see bottom of post), we had no idea of how far we went or where exactly we were.
 Knowing there were caimans in the botanical gardens, we decided to just make our way back the way we came instead of trying to wade through the mud and water to complete the loop.

 Notes on the Botanical Gardens of Santa Cruz, Bolivia